Stuart-Mouse/lead-sheets/notes.md

         also use unchecked variant for this when not in debug mode

+## TODO List

 iterator declarations
-initializer_of for structs in declaration
+initializer_of for structs in declaration allow subscript operator on non-lvalues, similar to what we did for dot member access on structs fix lvalue checking so that it is actually usable for user-added nodes refactor typechecking to use a my_typecheck_node, similar to what we now do for evaluation split up parsing of particular constructs more, so that user can more easily duplicate or leave out parts in my_parse_x procs

 dedupe code in implicit deref struct logic